caitlinsalt/how-to-do-stuff/git/git-guide.md

 git pull
 ```

 This will, if necessary, update your local branch so that it is in line with the matching remote branch.
 If it wasn't necessary, nothing will happen, but equally no harm is done.
+It also does an extra `fetch` first, just to make sure you're getting the latest version of the remote branch.

 #### Make your edits and add your changes to the data store